This article contains affiliate links. Learn more in our affiliate disclosure.

 Today, the colors are carefully regulated, which is why Burano still feels authentic.
 Add a long tradition of lace-making and a strong local seafood culture, and Burano feels worlds away from central Venice, even though it’s less than an hour by boat.

-In this guide, we’ll cover the best things to do in Burano, from must-see spots and food we’d happily eat again to practical tips on timing your visit and getting around.
+In this guide, we’ll cover the best things to do in Burano, from must-see spots and food we’d happily eat again to practical tips on timing your visit and getting around all based on our experience.

 These are our top hotels in Venice we’d book again